Steelhead Jigs: The 11 Best Steelhead Jigs And How To Fish Them

 The Cabelas Metallic Antifreeze Orange steelhead jig head has been a great color for me in off-colored and dirty water.

-When jig fishing for steelhead, you want to be sure that you are using a good steelhead jig head in the right size and the right colors.
+I ensure I am always using a good steelhead jig head in the right size and the right color.

-You also want a hook with a wide gap for better hooking and holding.
+I look for a hook with a wider gap for better hooking and holding.

 For most rivers, when casting jigs with plastic grubs or twister tails, I prefer steelhead jig heads in sizes 1/8oz to 1/4oz, and some of the best jig heads for that are the Hawken AeroJig Jig Heads.